Ptech

 Ptech Inc. was a Quincy, Massachusetts-based provider of business process modeling software that was renamed to GoAgile in late 2003 as a consequence to the media frenzy following the consented search on December 5, 2002 by federal authorities under the auspices of Operation Green Quest.
-The search was related to the relationship of the company to businessman Yasin al-Qadi, a multi-millionaire from Jeddah, trained as an architect in Chicago, Illinois.
+The search was related to the relationship of the company to businessman Yassin Kadi, a multi-millionaire from Jeddah who trained as an architect in Chicago.

 Business domain

 Describing itself as a "provider of enterprise architecture, business modeling, analysis and integration software solutions," the privately held corporation was founded in 1994, and known for its technology, which was based on a unique implementation of neural net and semantic technologies.
 Ptech was recognized as one New England Technology's "Fast 50" by Deloitte Touche Tohmatsu in 2001.

 The CEO of Ptech, Oussama Ziade, appeared on different television shows in the USA and has been featured on the cover of several magazines.
 The company was once part of UML Partners, the consortium that was convened to develop standards for UML, the Unified Modeling Language.